Mtk112/CaloriesWatcher/README.md

 By utilizing this feature the user can review lists of his/her exercises and meals.The user can also view these information in a bar chart that calculates and displays calories gained, calories burnt and the difference in sepparate bars.

+UI documentation:
+ADD LINK HERE:

+UX:
+ADD LINK HERE:

 NOTICE!

+To reset the database, delete the application from your device and reinstall it, or alternatively you can increase the version of the database in DatabaseHelper class manually.

 The bar charts utilize MPAndroidCharts by Phil Jay, and can be found at: https://github.com/PhilJay/MPAndroidChart